Little London, Jamaica

-Little London is a community in Westmoreland Parish, Jamaica.
+Little London is a Town in the Little London District of Westmoreland Parish, Jamaica.
 It sits midway between the town of Negril to the north and the Parish Capital Savanna-la-Mar to the south.

+Little London is a large community, and within the Little London District of Westmoreland parish in Jamaica.
+Other surrounding districts include: Revival, Delveland, Sheffield, Broughton, Big Bridge and Paul Island.